7 Foods & Drinks to Prevent & Relieve Sore Muscles

 It’s important to stretch, warm up and cool down if you want to avoid sore muscles the day after your workout.
 But don’t forget that proper nutrition also plays a major role.
-What foods help prevent or relieve post-workout muscle ache?
-We have nine home remedies for you.
+What foods help prevent or relieve delayed onset muscle soreness or DOMS?

 3. Sour cherries

+Ginger has anti-inflammatory properties.
 The effects of gingerol, the active component responsible for the sting, are similar to those of the active agent contained in aspirin.
-It can reduce muscle soreness by up to 24%.
+If you eat ginger regularly, especially on days you work out, you can reduce muscle soreness.(4)

 5. Tomato juice

 The carotenoids in tomato juice can prevent muscle soreness.(5) Drink this before your workout.

 The omega-3 fatty acids contained in fish promote muscle recovery and healing.(6)